 There are many companies offering glacier tours in Iceland.
-Glacier hiking is very popular and the tours often sell out.
-So no matter which season you go, you best book them in advance.
-Below you can find a selection of some of the best glacier hike tours in Iceland.
-The prices are the same everywhere, therefore I recommend booking the tours through GetYourGuide because of their 24hr free cancellation policy.
+Glacier hiking is very popular and these tours often sell out.
+So no matter in which season you go, you best book your Iceland glacier tour in advance.

 - Glacier hike starting at Skaftafell National Park (Svinafellsjokull glacier).

-- Small group tour that includes glacier hike and the waterfalls of the South Coast.
-Starting from Reykjavik.
+- A small-group tour starting from Reykjavik that includes a glacier hike and the waterfalls of the South Coast.

 - Ice cave tour departing from Jokulsarlon Glacier Lagoon.

 Glacier hiking in Iceland is possible at any time of the year.
 It doesn’t really matter whether you go in summer or in winter, it’s always just as nice and always worth it.
 If you are looking to visit an ice cave, that is only possible in winter, from around November until the end of March.

 You can visit certain glaciers in Iceland and walk on them, but you should only do this with an experienced local guide.
 You also need special equipment, which organized tours always provide.

 There are two main glaciers in Iceland where yours take place: Solheimajokull Glacier and Svinafellsjokull Glacier.
 They are both located along Iceland’s South Coast.
 There isn’t that much difference scenery-wise, so choose the tour at the location that fits your itinerary best.